 عنوان مقاله [English]

-According to the theory of applicability unified law to all relationships in international letters of credit, the law governing all relationships in letter of credit must be the same and the law of a certain country govern all such relationships and since "payment of letter of credit" is made in the country of residence of the advising bank (in unconfirmed letters of credit) or the confirming bank (in confirmed letters of credit), it is assumed that the country has the closest connection with all the above relationships and its law governs these relationships.
+According to the theory of one governing law for multiple relationships existing in international documentary credits, the law applicable to all relationships in a letter of credit must be the same and the law of a single country governs all such relationships.
+Since "payment of letter of credit" is made in the country of residence of the advising bank (in unconfirmed letters of credit) or the confirming bank (in confirmed letters of credit), it is assumed that such country has the closest connection with all the above relationships and its law governs these relationships.